Harsha-som/Computer-Science-Projects/README.md

 # Computer-Science-Projects
 A compilation of past computer science projects at Colby College.
-Please connect through github for any inquiries.
+Please connect through GitHub for any inquiries.